Treeniks/bachelor-thesis-isabelle-vscode/chapters/06-conclusion.typ

 = Conclusion

-The primary objective of this thesis was to refine and enhance the functionality of #vscode, trying to mimic #jedit if possible while also adding features that make supporting Isabelle in other code editors possible.
+The primary objective of this thesis was to refine and enhance the functionality of #vscode, trying to mimic #jedit while also adding features that make supporting Isabelle in other code editors possible.
 We discussed different ways of implementing the unique features required by Isabelle into a language server/client setup.

 In the process, we discovered that, by migrating away from #jedit's exact functionality, certain features can be built without needing any custom handlers in the language client, like how we used LSP code actions to implement Isabelle's active markup.